 For the advertiser to apply a geofence on a consumer, the consumer must either a) use an application (APP) on a mobile device or b) visit a website with geofencing capabilities.

 If the consumer has downloaded an APP for receiving alerts, they are actively shopping and aware that they are targeted.
 We aren’t so concerned about this active/passive consumer because they are not the most coveted consumer.
 Its the unaware passive shoppers that are more interesting and valuable to the advertiser.
-Lets take a look at why that is the point of what makes geofencing attractive to advertisers and why this is where all online advertising is headed.
+Lets take a look at why that is the point of what makes geofencing attractive to advertisers and why this is where all local online advertising is headed.